powellcenter-soilcarbon/soilcarbon/README.md

 1. Rows with descriptions affecting data import.
 Will the datasets always comtain these first two rows of blank/descritpive data?
 1. What will be the standard lat lon system used?
-1. Column names do not match template in several instances in data
-1. Names do not match between levels
-1. Missing names
 1. "mineral" and "silicate_class" found in controlled vocab but not fraction tab

 # Notes